ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 # Claim Issuance, Registration, and Verification

-This section details the interoperability requirements for implementers of claim issuance and validation libraries, and transparency services.
+This section details the interoperability requirements for implementers of claim issuance and validation libraries, and of transparency services.

 ##  Envelope and claim format

 The formats of claims and receipts are based on CBOR Object Signing and Encryption (COSE).
 The choice of CBOR is a trade-off between safety (in particular, non-malleability: each claim has a unique serialization), ease of processing and availability of implementations.

 At a high-level, a claim is a COSE single-signed object (i.e. `COSE_Sign1`) that contains the correct set of protected headers.
-Although issuers and relays may attach unprotected headers to claims, transparency services and verifiers MUST NOT rely on the presence or value of unrpotected headers in claims during registration and validation.
+Although issuers and relays may attach unprotected headers to claims, transparency services and verifiers MUST NOT rely on the presence or value of additional unprotected headers in claims during registration and validation.

 All claims MUST include the following protected headers:

-- algorithm (label: `1`): Asymmetric signature algorithm as integer, for example `-35` for ECDSA with SHA-384, see [COSE Algorithms registry](https://www.iana.org/assignments/cose/cose.xhtml)
+- algorithm (label: `1`): Asymmetric signature algorithm used by the claim issuer, as an integer, for example `-35` for ECDSA with SHA-384, see [COSE Algorithms registry](https://www.iana.org/assignments/cose/cose.xhtml);
-- issuer (label: `TBD`, to be registered): DID (Decentralized Identifier, see [W3C Candidate Recommendation](https://www.w3.org/TR/did-core/)) of the signer as string, for example `did:web:example.com`
+- issuer (label: `TBD`, to be registered): DID (Decentralized Identifier, see [W3C Candidate Recommendation](https://www.w3.org/TR/did-core/)) of the signer, as a string, for example `did:web:example.com`;
-- feed (label: `TBD`): the issuer's name for the artifact
+- feed (label: `TBD`): the issuer's name for the artifact, as a string;
-- payload type (label: `3`): Media type of payload as string, for example `application/spdx+json`
+- payload type (label: `3`): Media type of payload as a string, for example `application/spdx+json`
-- registration policy info (label: `TBD`): a map of additional attributes to help enforce registration policies
+- registration policy info (label: `TBD`): a map of additional attributes to help enforce registration policies;
-- DID key selection hint (label: `TBD`): a DID method-specific selector for the signing key
+- DID key selection hint (label: `TBD`): a DID method-specific selector for the signing key, as a bytestring.

 Additionally, claims MAY carry the following unprotected headers: